developer-onizuka/OAuth2.0_Authorization/README.md

 ![OAuth2.0_ClientCredentialsFlow.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/OAuth2.0_ClientCredentialsFlow.drawio.png)

 # 3. Summary
-- The point is how we should manage ClientIDs which is a kind of secrets to get a Token of cloud resouces. <br>
+- The point is how we should manage a ClientID which is a kind of secrets to get a Token of cloud resouces thru OAuth2.0. <br>
-- The Managed ID should be used in Azure while IAM role is used in AWS. <br>
+- The Managed ID is a one of the impriments using OAuth2.0 and it can be used in Azure while IAM role is used in AWS. <br>
-- Onprem enviornment, the ClientID is managed by some reliable Database systems. <br>
 - As it turns out, Managed ID in Azure is a kind of system to manage the ClientID securely thru REST API, I believe. <br>
+- In the Onprem enviornment, the ClientID would be managed by some reliable Database systems getting along with your App instead of Managed ID in cloud. <br>